Morland, Cumbria: Village Features

 Morland is built on Morland Beck, which flows through the bottom of the village, and on the hills around it.
 It is surrounded primarily by farmland, as well as some woodland.
 Houses in the area are typically built of limestone from nearby quarries.

 The village has a pub, the Crown Inn, and the Mill Yard Café, as well as a community shop.
 It has a primary school, the Morland Area Church of England Primary School, with approximately 60-70 pupils.
 The villages of Morland and Newby have a shared village hall, in which many activities take place.

 The Eden Valley is a popular destination for holidaymakers, and Morland has a significant amount of accommodation for visitors.

 Governance

 The ecclesiastical parish includes the townships (villages) of King's Meaburn, Newby and Sleagill.

 An electoral ward in the same name exists.
 This ward stretches north to Cliburn with a total population of 1,300.

+From 1974 to 2023 it was in Eden district.